Hiswe/hiswe.github.io/source/_posts/14-state-of-pwa-with-parcel-february-2019.md

 - that you're hosting your website in HTTPS
 - a browser that supports the [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)
-- a [webmanifest file](https://developer.mozilla.org/en-US/docs/Web/Manifest): a JSON file that provides informations about your web-application
+- a [webmanifest file](https://developer.mozilla.org/en-US/docs/Web/Manifest): a JSON file that provides information about your web-application
-- a [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API): a Javascript file that uses the SW Api to do stuff (yeah “stuff”, coz you can do many many things)
+- a [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API): a JavaScript file that uses the SW API to do stuff (yeah “stuff”, coz you can do many many things)

 You can write the latter in your preferred text editor, but…

 ### …workbox

-is a [tool developped & maintained by Google](https://developers.google.com/web/tools/workbox/) to help you write the service worker file.
+is a [tool developed & maintained by Google](https://developers.google.com/web/tools/workbox/) to help you write the service worker file.

-Even if you can come up with your own SW file, I personaly prefer to use tools that streamline my process and prevents me for doing silly errors.
+Even if you can come up with your own SW file, I personally prefer to use tools that streamline my process and prevents me for doing silly errors.

 If you haven't yet, try it.
 Documentation is good and the tool is easy to use.
 And mostly: Workbox really helps.

-### ParcelJS 1.11.0
+### Parcel 1.11.0

 It's the _Blazing fast, zero configuration web application bundler._
 It helps people to compile things in web technologies (HTML, CSS & JS)

 It means to be a simpler alternative to webpack (that has the same purpose, and whose main critic is to be hard to configure).

-You can check {% post_link 11-parcel-with-vue this post about Parcel %} if you want more informations.
+You can check {% post_link 11-parcel-with-vue this post about Parcel %} if you want more information.
 (Yeah, self promotion 😎)

 ## How was it with Parcel in the mid-2018

-The main principle of Parcel is that it will parse your application entry point, follow any file path within it, and compile/optimise/hash them.
+The main principle of Parcel is that it will parse your application entry point, follow any file path within it, and compile/optimize/hash them.
 It can be almost anything (see the [asset types](https://en.parceljs.org/getting_started.html) in the doc!), so HTML, CSS, JS, images, JSON… ANYTHING!

 So this is good & fine, but it can be a problems as Parcel tends to be too greedy (being too greedy is bad).